SMASH-INC/oniontip/README.md

     0,30 * * * * /var/www/oniontip.donncha.is/main.py --check

 ### Notice
-This project was developed at the **Dublin Bitcoin Hackathon**, July 2014 and is beta software.
-It likely contains bugs and it may be risky sending non-negligible donations.
-All bitcoin addresses are generated from a master seed and transactions are forwarded as soon as possible to minimise threats of theft or loss.

-If you find any bugs or experience problems with or your transactions please submit an issue on Github or email me at donncha@donncha.is.
+If you find any bugs or experience problems with or your transactions please submit an issue on Github or email me at support@smashlabs.io

 ### License
+Licensed under MIT License
+(c) 2017 SMASH

+Original License and Creator:
 Licensed under MIT License
 (c) 2014 Donncha O'Cearbhaill